ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 )
 ```

-### Runoff and river discharge
+### Runoff and river discharge rate

 We track horizontal water fluxes in two pathways — surface and subsurface runoff — and
-then combine them into total river discharge.
+then combine them into total runoff, which can be converted to river discharge rate.

 #### Surface runoff ($R_{surface}$)